Odden69/Miller_and_Davies/README.md

 - Enter your password again if prompted, then set App to Mail, Device to Other and type in **Django*.
 - Copy and paste the passcode that shows up.
 - Go back to Heroku and create an EMAIL_HOST_USER Config Var and enter your gmail address.
-- Create an EMAIL_HOST_PASS Config Var and paste in the passcode form gmail.
+- Create an EMAIL_HOST_PASS Config Var and paste in the passcode from gmail.
 #### Stripe
 - Create an account and login to Stripe payments.
 - Go to Developers from your Stripe dashboard.